dosanity/dosanity.github.io/webpages/Pewlett-Hackard-Analysis.md

 WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31')
 ORDER BY e.emp_no ASC;
 ```
-Next we created a table to hold all the current titles of employees who were born between Jaunary 1, 1952 and December 31, 1955 which is stored in the `unique_titles.csv`.
+Next, we created a table to hold all the current titles of employees who were born between Jaunary 1, 1952 and December 31, 1955 which is stored in the `unique_titles.csv`.

 ```
 SELECT DISTINCT ON (emp_no) emp_no,